RobotLeopard86/Silica/doc/basics.md

 You can either pass in a pointer to an object you wish to reflect, or a Silica `Var` object, which can be used to examine and modify a field.
 Static members can also be accessed by passing in a `nullptr`, but this is not recommended as it can cause issues with other class objects.

-In order for a class to be reflectable, it must have at least one constructor satisfying the  `std::is_default_constructible` type trait.
+In order for a class to be reflectable, it must have at least one constructor satisfying the  `std::default_initializable` concept (so, a constructor taking no arguments) and have a public virtual member function named `getTypeid`, returning a `silica::TypeId`.
+This function will be implemented in the generated reflection code.
+For convienience, Silica provides the `silica::Reflectable` concept in `silica/reflectable.hpp`, for template constraints to reflectable types.
+All enums are reflectable by default.

 When a value is reflected, it returns a `TypeInfo` object, which is not super useful on its own.
 To make it useful, call it's `get` method templated on one of Silica's reflection primitives.
 The two most common ones are `Object` and `Enum`, but when working with `Var` objects as mentioned above, you will likely use others.